GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 *Attribution:* [“*Available WebGL shapes”*](https://miro.medium.com/v2/resize:fit:1100/format:webp/0*HQHB5lCGqlOUiysy.jpg) *appears in [A Brief Introduction to WebGL](https://medium.com/trabe/a-brief-introduction-to-webgl-5b584db3d6d6), by Martín Lamas.*

 ### Homogeneous coordinates and matrix transformations
 A [brief overview of the relevant math concepts](https://math.hws.edu/graphicsbook/c3/s5.html) can be found in the online book _Introduction to Computer Graphics_, by David J. Eck.
 Regarding matrix representations, knowledge of the inner structure of the matrices is not required.
-All that’s required is an understanding that matrix multiplication represents geometric transformations.
+All that’s required is a procedural understanding of matrix multiplication, and a conceptual understanding that matrix multiplication represents geometric transformations.
 Specific APIs for programming matrix operations are not assumed in these notes.

 ### Overview of coordinate systems
 It’s enough to understand the significance of each source and target space, from local to screen space, and to know the sequence of transformations between them.
 For the relevant context, see [Projection and viewing](https://math.hws.edu/graphicsbook/c3/s3.html) in Eck, or [Coordinate Systems](https://learnopengl.com/Getting-started/Coordinate-Systems) in the online book _Learn OpenGL_, by [Joey de Vries](https://joeydevries.com/#home).